-Solutions for the Automotive Market
+Eye2Drive’s Solutions for the Automotive Industry

 In today’s landscape, imaging technology excels in various attributes such as speed, color fidelity, and high dynamic range (HDR).
 However, technology needs to improve adaptability to diverse lighting conditions, a particularly problematic constraint in automotive and AI-driven applications.
 While current solutions for the automotive market rely on adding redundant technologies like LIDAR and RADAR to improve safety, these additions increase complexity and cost.